letmejustputthishere/chain-fusion-starter/README.md

 The source code of the contract can be found in `src/foundry/Coprocessor.sol`.

-For local deployment of the EVM smart contract and submitting transactions we use [foundry](https://github.com/foundry-rs/foundry).
+For local deployment of the EVM smart contract and submitting transactions, we use [foundry](https://github.com/foundry-rs/foundry).
 You can take a look at the steps needed to deploy the contract locally in the `deploy.sh` script which runs `script/Coprocessor.s.sol`.
 Make sure to check both files to understand the deployment process.

 ### chain fusion canister

 The `chain_fusion_backend` canister listens to events emitted by the Ethereum smart contract by [periodically calling](https://internetcomputer.org/docs/current/developer-docs/smart-contracts/advanced-features/periodic-tasks/#timers) the `eth_getLogs` RPC method via the [EVM RPC canister](https://github.com/internet-computer-protocol/evm-rpc-canister).
 When an event is received, the canister can do all kinds of synchronous and asynchronous processing.
 When the processing is done, the canister sends the results back by creating a transaction calling the `callback` function of the contract.
-The transaction is signed using threshold signatures and sent to the Ethereum network via the EVM RPC canister.
-You can learn more about how the EVM RPC canister works and how to integrate with it [here](https://internetcomputer.org/docs/current/developer-docs/multi-chain/ethereum/evm-rpc/overview).
+The transaction is signed using a threshold signature and sent to the Ethereum network via the EVM RPC canister.
+You can learn more about how the EVM RPC canister works and how to integrate it [here](https://internetcomputer.org/docs/current/developer-docs/multi-chain/ethereum/evm-rpc/overview).

 The logic for the job that is run on each event can be found in `src/chain_fusion_backend/job.rs`.
-The job is a simple example that just calculates fibonacci numbers.
+The job is a simple example that just calculates Fibonacci numbers.
 You can replace this job with any other job you want to run on each event.
 The reason we picked this job is that it is computationally expensive and can be used to demonstrate the capabilities of the ICP as a coprocessor.
 Calculating the 20th fibonacci number wouldn't be possible on the EVM due to gas limits, but it is possible on the ICP.

 ```rust
 pub async fn job(event_source: LogSource, event: LogEntry) {